blacken57/Lox-avroy/README.md

 # Lox-avroy
-it is my implementation of the Lox Programming langiage interpreter.
+It is my implementation of the Lox Programming Language interpreter.